-University credit, both graduate and undergraduate, is available for some single and multi-day seminars.
+University credit, both graduate and undergraduate, is available for some single and multi-day classes.
 Levels of credit and costs vary depending upon the specific course, but in general, one credit is granted for every 15 hours of instruction.

 Credit tuition fees and registrations are in addition to the Rocky Mountain Conservancy Field Institute fees and are processed at the first meeting of each class.
 Fees are payable to universities by check or credit card.
 Instructors require extra academic work from students seeking college credit.
 Grades are submitted by course instructors upon receipt of final projects.
 Please consider the availability of transcripts if you have a personal deadline for acquiring credit and contact Colorado School of Mines for deadlines.